 It’s that time again.
-Here is our latest list of upcoming novels and non-fiction that we’re excited for this Autumn.
+Here is our latest list of upcoming East Asian books (both fiction and non-fiction) that we’re excited for this Autumn.
 There are some fantastic and truly moving reads this time around; enjoy!

 If there’s one book on this list you decide to give a try, it’s this one.